swadhinpal/swadhinpal/README.md

-# 💻 Welcome to My GitHub Profile! 👋
+# 💻 Welcome👋

-I'm a **passionate web developer** and a **lifelong learner**, always striving to improve and expand my skills in software development.
+I'm a **passionate web developer** and a **good learner**, always striving to improve and expand my skills in software development.
 From designing responsive websites to building full-stack applications, I love turning ideas into reality using clean and efficient code.

 ---